-Arrived in Denver in the early 1900's from Eastern Europe.
-Founded Captiol Meat Packing Company in 1925 with sons David and Meyer.
+The Averch family arrived in Denver from Eastern Europe the turn of the 20th Century from Eastern Europe.
+Morris Averch founded Captiol Meat Packing Company in 1925 with sons David and Meyer.

 Found in 4 Collections and/or Records: